Question: How does split limit differ from combined single limit insurance coverage?

 The split limit has the portions of payment limits already designated.
-In contrast, the combined single limit policy can give a policyholder flexibility to use the entire coverage for bodily injury and property damage as it is needed to be allocated between the different expenses.
+In contrast, the combined single limit policy can give a policyholder flexibility to use the entire coverage for bodily injury and property damage as it needs to be allocated between the different expenses.

 The availability of these different forms of coverage varies from insurance company to insurance company and may also depend upon state insurance laws.